-142. Under the Revised Uniform Partnership Act (adopted by most states), partners may not transfer their ownership interest in the partnership or their right to manage the partnership, although they may transfer their economic rights (i.e., rights to distributions).
-See REVISED UNIFORM PARTNERSHIP ACT §§ 25, 502 (1997).
-Subject to contractual modification, a partner can "cash out" his or her interest in the partnership by exercising his right to unilaterally dissolve the partnership or compel the other partners to buy out his interest.
+&lt;sup>141 Under the Revised Uniform Partnership Act (adopted by most states), partners may not transfer their ownership interest in the partnership or their right to manage the partnership, although they may transfer their economic rights (i.e., rights to distributions).
+See REVISED UNIFORM PARTNERSHIP ACT §§ 25; 502.
+Subject to contractual modification, a partner can "cash out" his or her interest in the partnership by exercising its right to unilaterally dissolve the partnership or compel the other partners to buy out his or her interest.
 See id. §§ 38, 42.

-143. The monitoring value of the partnership form is well known.
+&lt;sup>142 The monitoring value of the partnership form is well known.
 For leading sources, see Armen Alchian & Harold Demsetz, Production, Information Costs, and Economic Organization, 62 AM.
 ECON.
-REV. 777 (1972); Eugene F. Fama & Michael C. Jensen, Separation of Ownership and Control, 26 J.L. & ECON.
+REV. 777 (1972); Eugene F. Fama & Michael C. Jensen, Separation of ownership and control, 26 J. L. & ECON.
 301, 316 (1983).
-On the efficiency of the partnership form as an incentive structure in the case of investment banks, see Carolin D. Schellhorn, The Ownership Structure of Investment Banks: A Case for Private Partnerships, 1 ACAD.
+On efficiency of the partnership form as an incentive structure in the case of investment banks, see Carolin D. Schellhorn, The Ownership Structure of Investment Banks: A Case for Private Partnerships, 1 ACAD.
 BANKING STUD.
-J. 109 (2011).
+J. 109 (2011) (arguing that private partnerships in investment banking reduced agency costs and opportunistic behavior).